Are you looking for a character sketch template that will make your character building easier and more fun?

 Why Character Sketches Work

 There are practical reasons to do character sketches.
 For one, developing characters is a process.
-Paving the way with character sketches, along with setting sketches in the following article, are a great way to give the gel of the story time and space to set.
+Paving the way with character sketches and setting sketches, are a great way to give the gel of the story time and space to set.

 Yes, they’re extra work, and yes they can be difficult.
 But that’s part of the process.